-Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-All amounts in the financial statements are in thousands of Bermuda dollars, which is the Company's presentation currency.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+All amounts in the consolidated financial statements are in thousands of Bermuda dollars, which is the Group's presentation currency.